gldog/anonymize_jira_users/README.md

 Print the effective config and the character-encoding Python suggests, then exit.

-You can combine this parameter with parameters of `validate` and `anonymize` to get the effective configuration.
-This is the combination of
+You can combine this parameter with parameters of `validate` and `anonymize` If `--info` is given in these cases, these commands won't be executed.
-- the internal default-configuration,
-- your settings from the config-file (which overwrites the internal default-configuration), and
-- your parameters given on the command line (which overwrites the settings from the config-file).

-If `--info` is given, the commands `validate` and `anonymize` won't be executed.

 ### --infile and --encoding